jimmythepage/parrot/README.md

 ## Usage

 - **Start Recording**: Click the Parrot icon in your browser when you're on a call.
 - **Stop and Upload**: Click again to stop the recording and upload the notes to Notion.
+Also the audio file will be downloaded automatically.

 ---

 ## Feedback and Support

-For any feedback, issues, or support, please [contact us](mailto:support@parrot-extension.com) or visit our [GitHub repository](https://github.com/Parrot-Extension).
+Feel free to clone, fork and request PR.
+This is just a little tool for productivity under MIT license.